RNsights/CDC-Syndication/README.md

 Just like the CDC_Topics table, the CDC_Syndication_Items table has a unique index on the itemid field (this the guid from the atom feed).
 If you run this script multiple times, the unqiue contraint will prevent duplicate items from being added to the database.

 And that's it.
-Our display code is site specific so it's not of much use.
+You should now have a two tables filled with the data needed to collect, sort, aggregate and display content from the CDC Syndication Hub.